lisasivak/lisasivak.github.io/_pages/about.md

   - /about.html
 ---

 I am a sociologist and a computational social scientist.
-Currently I am a PhD candidate at the [University of Groningen](https://www.rug.nl/), where I study predictability of fertility outcomes.
-Before that I was the head of the Center for Modern Childhood Research at
+Currently, I am a PhD candidate at the [University of Groningen](https://www.rug.nl/), where I study the predictability of fertility outcomes.
+Before that, I was the head of the Center for Modern Childhood Research at
 [HSE University](https://hse.ru/en).
 I applied machine learning methods and digital traces data along with traditional survey data to study psychological well-being, parenting, and childhood.

 I earned my MA in Sociology from the
-[HSE University](https://hse.ru/en) and from the [Moscow School of Social and Economic Sciences](https://www.msses.ru/en/) & University of Manchester.
+[HSE University](https://hse.ru/en) and the [Moscow School of Social and Economic Sciences](https://www.msses.ru/en/) & University of Manchester.
 My academic work has been [published](publications) in *PNAS*, *Sociological Research Online*, and
 *European educational research journal*